Refer to the following guidelines for proper use of the campaign logo and artwork.

 The full circle Campaign logo is used most often.
 When the top half of the Lead On logo is used, the university Boxer logo or “Pacific University” must be prominent elsewhere in your collateral.
-For example: Imprinted onto the front of business cards or used on a presentation.
+For example: Imprinted onto business cards or used on a presentation.

 Contact Marketing & Communications if project-specific guidance is needed.

-The campaign tree used occasionally as a tint screen, layered in the background, to provide visual interest and connection to the campaign look & feel.
-If interested in using the tree in your project, contact Marketing & Communications for details.
+The campaign tree is primarily used for university development planned giving materials.
+Printed as a tint screen and layered in the background, it provides visual interest and connection to the campaign look & feel.
+If you have a need for the tree in your project, contact Marketing & Communications for details.

 The minimum size of the Lead On campaign logo is 1 inch wide and the minimum size of the Pacific University logo is 3/4 inch wide.
 Size minimums are required for legibility.